-We hope that when you purchase our apparel and accessories, you will enjoy inspiring yourself and others to take care of themselves health-wise mentally, emotionally, spiritually and physically.
-Get educated, stay focused, and continue to invest in yourself through reading books pertaining to your dreams and goals to help you rise above the distractions.
+We hope that when you purchase our apparel and accessories, you will enjoy inspiring yourself and others to take care of themselves health-wise mentally, emotionally, spiritually, and physically.
+Get educated, stay focused, and continue to invest yourself into reading books pertaining to your dreams and goals to help you rise above the distractions.
 Speak up for what is right and keep moving towards self-improvement.
 Practice U, “the very best of you” so that you’ll be able to Master a Higher Degree of Self.

 About the Founder and CEO

-Our company was built on the foundational thought that practicing your craft using your education, talents and self-motivation can take a person to greater heights.
+Our company was built on the foundational thought of using your education, talents, life experiences, and self-motivation can take a person to greater heights.
 Mr. Troy Smith founded the concept of Practice U in the summer of 2008.
 It originated from writing an affirmation/poem to inspire his 5th grade students in the 20th year of his 26 years of teaching at "RADIANT" John Ritter Elementary school, inside the up-and-coming black and brown community of Watts, California.
 The affirmation was simply titled, “The More I Practice, Practice, Practice”.
-His affirmation impacted the entire school from PreK to the 5th grade causing the students to believe in the power of positive practice.
+His affirmation gradually impacted the entire school from PreK to the 5th grade causing the students to believe in the power of positive practice when it comes to passing a test or changing a bad habit.
 Chanting the affirmation/poem at the weekly schoolwide Monday morning assemblies led the students in grades 2, 3, 4, and 5 to successfully improve their California Standardized Test (CST) scores annually.
 However, it was the 5th grade students that stood out the most, excelling 5 years in a row exponentially in language arts, math, and science from 2009 to 2013.